Conformal welding of quantum disks and multiple SLE: the non-simple case: Conformal welding of forested quantum disks for

 \subsection{Generalized quantum surfaces}

 We start by recalling the notion of forested lines from~\cite{DMS14}.
-Recall that for the measure $\QD$ on quantum surfaces {from Definition~\ref{def:QD}}, we can define the disintegration $\QD = \int_0^\infty \QD(\ell)d\ell$ over its boundary length, and $|\QD(\ell)| = c\ell^{-\frac{4}{\gamma^2}}$.
+Recall that for the measure $\QD$ on quantum surfaces {from Definition~\ref{def:QD}}, we can define the disintegration $\QD = \int_0^\infty \QD(\ell)d\ell$ over its boundary length, and {$|\QD(\ell)| = c\ell^{-\frac{4}{\gamma^2}-2}$}.
 Let $(X_t)_{t\ge0}$ be a stable L\'{e}vy process of index $\frac{\kappa}{4}\in(1,2)$ with only upward jumps, {so} $X_t\overset{d}{=}t^{\frac{4}{\kappa}}X_1$ for any $t>0$.
-On the graph of $X$, we draw two curves {for each time $t$ at which $X$ jumps: One curve is a straight vertical line segment connecting the points $(t,X_t)$ and $(t,X_{t^-})$, while the other curve is to the right of this line segment connecting its two end-points.
-The precise form of the second curve does not matter as long as it intersects each horizontal line at most once, it stays below the graph of $X_t$, and it does not intersect the vertical line segment except at its end-points.} Then we draw horizontal lines and identify the points lying on the same segment which does not go above the graph of $(X_t)_{t>0}$.
+On the graph of $X$, we draw two curves {for each time $t$ at which $X$ jumps: One curve is a straight vertical line segment connecting the points $(t,X_t)$ and $(t,X_{t^-})$, while the other curve is to the right of this line segment connecting its two end-points. {The vertical line segment will eventually be collapsed to a single point, creating a disk whose boundary is the second curve.} The precise form of the second curve does not matter as long as it intersects each horizontal line at most once, it stays below the graph of $X_t$, and it does not intersect the vertical line segment except at its end-points.} Then we draw horizontal lines and identify the points lying on the same segment which does not go above the graph of $(X_t)_{t>0}$.
 We also identify $(t,X_t)$ with $(t,X_{t^-})$ for every $t$ with $X_t\neq X_{t^-}$.
 This gives a tree of topological disks.
-For each jump of size $L$, we then independently sample a quantum disk of boundary length $L$ from $\QD(L)^\#$ and topologically identify the boundary of each quantum disk with its corresponding loop.
+For each jump of size $L$, we then independently sample a quantum disk of boundary length $L$ from $\QD(L)^\#$ and topologically identify the boundary of each quantum disk with its corresponding loop {in a clockwise length-preserving way, with rotation chosen uniformly at random (i.e., for any boundary point of the quantum disk, the point on the loop it is identified with is chosen randomly)}.
 The unique point corresponding to {$(0,0)$ } on the graph of $X$ is called the \emph{root}.
 The closure of the collection of the points on the boundaries of the quantum disks is referred as the \emph{forested boundary arc}, while the set of {the points corresponding to the running infimum of $(X_t)_{t\ge0}$} is called the \emph{line boundary arc}.
 Since $X$ only has positive jumps, the quantum disks are lying on the same side of the line boundary arc, whose points correspond to the running infimum of $X$.
 See Figure~\ref{fig:forestline-def} for an illustration.